perriera/for_interfaces/vm/multipass/mac/INSTALL.md

 		sudo adduser dev sudo
 		su dev

- - From here you can now exit and backup the instance:
+ - From here you can now exit of the new Linux instance and make a backup:

-		exit
-		exit

 		multipass stop ${MY_NAME_IS}
 		multipass snapshot ${MY_NAME_IS} --name "e1"